shz/node-mailgun/readme.md

     npm install mailgun

 Or you can just throw `mailgun.js` into your application.
-There are no dependendies outside of node's standard library.
+There are no dependencies outside of node's standard library.

 **Note:** `master` on Github is going to be untested/unstable at times,
           as this is a small enough library that I don't want to bother